-ESL II is designed to help intermediate and high intermediate level students achieve advanced level English proficiency in reading, writing, listening, and speaking.
+English as a Second Language II is designed to help intermediate and high intermediate level students achieve advanced-level English proficiency in reading, writing, listening, and speaking.
 Key features of the course include:

 - continued work on building both academic and general vocabulary;

-- intensive reading and listening of more advanced-level texts and lectures;
+- intensive reading of and listening to more advanced-level texts and lectures;

-- projects, papers, surveys and discussions on a wide range of topics including sports, education, consumer behavior, branding, medicine, and food.
+- projects, papers, surveys, and discussions on a wide range of topics including sociology, consumer behavior, developmental psychology, anthropology, education, and nutritional science.

 Students will also have opportunities to read books at their current level of proficiency and build their cultural literacy through units on American history, proverbs, culture, and the Bible.
 Gaining fluency as well as grammatical accuracy are both emphasized in the course.
 Students will gain more precision in English verb tenses and begin to write with more complex grammatical structures.

 English as a Second Language III helps advanced level students achieve college-level English proficiency in reading, writing, listening, and speaking.
 At the end of the course, students should be able to achieve a 90 or above on the TOEFL.
 Key features of the course include: